gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

 ## Overview<

-<p>A quaternion (pronounced <i>qwa-ter-ne-ion</i>) is a complex-number like system which contains three imaginary components and one real component.
+A quaternion (pronounced _qwa-ter-ne-ion_) is a complex-number like system which contains three imaginary components and one real component.
 Arguably, the most useful quaternions is a subset of all quaternions called <b>unit quaternions</b> (or <b>versors</b>), which can be used to describe a rotation in 3D space.
-This page focuses primarily on these unit quaternions.</p>
+This page focuses primarily on these unit quaternions.

 ## Defining Equation And Identities

-<p>The basic form of a quaternion is:</p>
+The basic form of a quaternion is:

 <p>$$ \mathbf{q} = w + x\mathbf{i} + y\mathbf{j} + z\mathbf{k} $$</p>